OCA/web/web_form_banner/README.rst

 * `user`: Current user (`env.user`).
 * `ctx`: Copy of the current context (`dict(env.context)`).
 * `record`: Current record (the form's record).
+* `draft`: The persisted field values of the ORM record (before applying the current form's unsaved changes) + the current unsaved changes on trigger fields.
+  Should be used instead of `record` when your rule is triggered dynamically by an update to a trigger field.
+It doesn't include any values from complex fields (x2many/reference, etc).
+* `record_id`: Integer id of the record being edited, or `False` if the form is creating a new record.
 * `model`: Shortcut to the current model (`env[record._name]`).
 * `url_for(obj)`: Helper that returns a backend form URL for `obj`.
 * `context_today(ts=None)`: User-timezone “today” (date) for reliable date comparisons.